aaaaaa123456789/tpp1/specification.md

 ### RTC control

 These values control the functioning of the RTC.
+The software must wait 3 microseconds before attempting to access RTC latch registers after writing 10 or 11 to MR3.

 * **10:** latches the real RTC registers into the RTC latch registers, thus allowing these values to be read.
 (The real RTC registers are inaccessible to the user.)
 The RTC latch registers can then be accessed (both to read and to write them) by writing 05 to MR3.
 * **11:** sets the RTC's time, by copying the value of the RTC latch registers into the real RTC registers.
 (Note that the RTC latch registers can be set by writing 05 to MR3 and accessing them in the A000-BFFF area.)
 This is the only way the real RTC registers can be written to.